cran-task-views/Epidemiology/Epidemiology.md

 -   `r pkg("EpiReport")`: Drafting an epidemiological report in 'Microsoft Word' format for a given disease, similar to the Annual Epidemiological Reports published by the European Centre for Disease Prevention and Control.
--   `r pkg("incidence")`: Functions and classes to compute, handle and visualise incidence from dated events for a defined time interval, using various date formats.
+-   `r pkg("incidence")`: Functions and classes to compute, handle and visualize incidence from dated events for a defined time interval, using various date formats.
 Also provides wrappers for log-linear models of incidence and estimation of daily growth rate.
 [RECON](https://www.repidemicsconsortium.org/) package.
 This package is scheduled for deprecation and is replaced by `r pkg("incidence2")`.
--   `r pkg("incidence2", priority = "core")`: Provides functions and classes to compute, handle and visualise incidence from dated events.
+-   `r pkg("incidence2", priority = "core")`: Provides functions and classes to compute, handle and visualize incidence from dated events.
 Improves the original `r pkg("incidence")` package in many ways: full flexibility in time intervals used, allows multiple stratifications, and is fully compatible with `r pkg("dplyr")` and other tidyverse tools.